francisphan/WebDevCourse/README.md

 - The provided `README` will tell you how to create a local webserver.

 ## Assignment 1
-- Create a button that when _clicked_ displays
+- Create a button that when _clicked_ toggles a display
+  - **Acceptance Criteria**:
+    - If not displayed -> clicking button should display it
+    - If it is displayed -> clicking button will hide it
+    - Button is in the middle of the page

 ```
 Hello World!
 ```